 Link to the article: https://academic.oup.com/jpubhealth/advance-article/doi/10.1093/pubmed/fdab157/6288548

-In her previous article published in the Critical Public Health Journal, she describes how England researchers interpret the “upstream-downstream” parable.
+In her previous article published in the Critical Public Health Journal, she describes how English researchers interpret the “upstream-downstream” parable.

 In Naoimh’s two blog posts, she dissects the upstream-downstream metaphor.
-In one post she focuses on what we mean when we talk about “upstream” actions for reducing health inequalities.
-In the second post, she delves into the question of why the metaphor does not always work as expected.
+In one post she focuses on “upstream” actions for reducing health inequalities.
+In the second post, she discusses why the metaphor does not always work as expected.

 2. Concepts and issues in public health: Culture, Psychology, and the Ecological approach